Murder She Wrote (song): Critical reception

 Neil Spencer from The Observer complimented "the metronomic pulse" of the song.
 Clark Collis from Select wrote, "Through a subtle blend of ragga braggadocio and lover's rock smoothness the Jamaican duo appear to have virtually captured a nation with singles like 'Murder She Wrote', 'Bam Bam' and 'Tease Me'."
 Tom Doyle from Smash Hits gave the song three out of five, saying, "Chaka and his pal go for some proper ragga with this dancehall rocker like the make 'em in ole Kingston town.
 It's about some girl called Maxine who bubble-bubble-ribbit-bubble-wiggle-and-wriggle.
 Or something.
 Not a bad tune, especially since it might have been inspired by some ropey TV whodunnit with Angela Lansbury."

 Legacy

 In 2007, the group performed the song alongside Alicia Keys at the 2007 American Music Awards, and 6 years later at the 2013 BET Awards alongside Elephant Man.
 In 2022, DJ Cassidy's Pass the Mic series had the duo perform a rendition of the song.

 The song was interpolated in Rihanna's second medley performance at the 2016 MTV Video Music Awards, as part of her Video Vanguard Award win.

-Actress Angela Lansbury (who starred in the TV series of which the song was named after), after hearing the song finally in 2019 at the age of 93 commented "Oh, reggae!
+Actress Angela Lansbury (who starred in the TV series after which the song was named), after hearing the song finally in 2019 at the age of 93 commented "Oh, reggae!
 Oh, I'm thrilled to be part of reggae.
 Of course."